JeremyGelb/spNetwork/README.md

 ### Work in progress

-Currently, functions to calculate K-function and cross-K-function for sets of points are available but still experimental.
+Currently, functions to calculate K-function and cross-K-function and k-nearest neighbours for sets of points are available but still experimental.

 We also added functions for bandwidth selection by likelihood cross-validation